4d/go-mobile/docs/tutorials/login-forms/custom-login-form.md

 ### GenerateQRCODE method

-Here we generated a vqrCodeData that is a json that include the user email and the encrtypted password that are the data that are going to be emebeded in the QRCode.
+Here we generate a *vqrCodeData* process variable which is a json including the user email and the encrypted password.
+These data  are going to be embedded in the QRCode.

 ```4d
 // Use storage variable